We always hear about the things that successful people do. But what about the things they don’t do?

 Successful men don’t let self-doubt creep into their minds.

-But as soon as the offer came, doubt started knocking at my door.
-I thought, “Am I ready for this?
+But as soon as the offer comes, doubt starts knocking at your door.
+“Am I ready for this?
 Can I really pull it off?”

-But then I reminded myself about all the hard work and effort I had put in over the years.
-I had earned this opportunity and doubting myself would only hold me back.
+The key is to remind yourself of all the hard work and effort you’ve put in over the years.
+You’ve earned the opportunities in front of you, and doubting yourself will only hold you back.

-Just like me, you might have moments when you question your abilities.
-But remember, each one of us has immense potential within us.
-Successful people trust in their abilities and don’t let self-doubt hold them back.
+Each one of us has immense potential within us.
+Successful people trust in their abilities and don’t let self-doubt keep them from saying “yes.”

 Successful men understand the importance of personal growth and lifelong learning.